atharvkhale136-cell/BTech-Grade-Predictor/README.md

 3. **End-Term marks (30%):** I calculate these out of 100 to help users reach their target grade.

+## Key Features (v2.0 Update)

+* We have ** Scaling**.
+It helps convert a 50-mark Mid-term into a 30% weightage.

+* Our system includes **Safety Buffer Analysis**.
+It works like a "Fail-Safe".
+It figures out the marks you need to avoid a backlog, which is 50%.

+* With **Goal Setting** you can set a target, like an S or A grade.
+The system then calculates what you need to achieve at the end of the term.

+* We also have **Validation Logic**.
+It checks if your goal is possible.
+If you need, than 100% it will tell you that it's not possible.

 ## Environment

 * **Language:** I used Python 3.x for this project.